 7. Buy with cash or set a control on your card

 You can trick your brain into saving money every time you go to the store by using cash instead of a credit card to make a purchase.
-If you have $100 in cash, that’s your spending limit.
+Whatever cash you have is your spending limit.

 8. Stop paying for convenience

-Taking a little extra time out of your day to brew your own coffee or clean and repair things around the house can grow your bank account quickly.
+Taking a little extra time out of your day to brew your own coffee or clean and repair things around the house can grow your bank account.

 Choose to reduce your expenses on things you care less about.
-If you value a well-made latte, buy it.
-But find something else to cut.
+It’s fine to buy coffee from a coffee shop if that’s important to you, but find something else to cut.